 Where can Jones improve at the next level?

 Patrick Jones has relatively few holes as an NFL Draft prospect, which is exciting.
 He brings a lot of potential energy to each play with his twitch, initial burst, and play pace.
 That said, Jones can still refine his game, most notably with his hand usage.
 He made strides in 2020, but he can still add more combos and recovery moves to his toolbox.
 Stronger, technically refined linemen like Liam Eichenberg neutralized Jones for this reason.
+Because Jones doesn’t have elite length, this may be tough to deal with in the NFL as well.

 Additionally, Jones does have a minor tendency to anticipate the snap count, which earned him a couple of penalties in his time at Pittsburgh.
 There are also times when he can over-correct and be a bit late.
 Maintaining consistency will help Jones maximize his traits because when he times his initial explosion right, it can be a sight to behold.